canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

     your use case and if there is a version available for all target versions

 If we want to contribute this new test upstream, the pull request will be declined for this reason.
-We could work around this in a moltitude of way but what we should have done to begin with is ask ourselves: Is there a resource job that already does what we need?
+We could work around this in a multitude of way but what we should have done to begin with is ask ourselves: Is there a resource job that already does what we need?
 We can ask Checkbox via the ``list`` command.